Welcome to the insanity

 After turning 17, I decided to revisit the possibility of flying again.
-After many hours of flying from Boeing field using the Microsoft Flight Simulator, I decided I would need to do this myself.
-I called up a local flight school at Troutdale Airport (KTTD) on the east side of Portland and scheduled a discovery flight.
+After many hours of flying from Boeing field in the Microsoft Flight Simulator, I decided to research what it would take.
+As a part of a class project, I called the primary flight school the Troutdale Airport (KTTD) on the east side of Portland and scheduled a discovery flight.
 The flight was with my instructor Dan Geresh in a Cessna 152 and was amazing.
-He let me fly most of the time and even let me hang on during the approach to base and final.
-After the flight he gave me his card and said I should plan to get my Private Rating.
+He let me fly most of the time and even let me hang-on during the approach to base and final.
+After the flight he gave me his card and said I should plan to get my private rating.
 That summer, I rode my bike across the Columbia River to Pearson Airpark to begin my flight lessons, Dan had moved shortly after my discovery flight.
 I received my ticket the following fall at 17.
 The next summer I completed my Instrument Rating and then began college.

 While I seriously considered it, I didn’t pursue a career in aviation; rather, I spent the next 8 years studying Chemistry and eventually working as an engineer at companies like Intel and Apple.
 I have stayed active as a pilot through rentals and a few flying clubs, but have never owned an airplane.

 As I plot my next chapter, I have debated buying a used airplane, but I’m enamored with the idea of building and flying my own.
 I realize that I don’t really know what I’m getting myself into, but I think the idea is something that I can’t shake and I would rather start and fail than never have tried.